Cockpit-in-Court

 It should not be confused with Cockpit Steps nearby in St James Park, which lead up from Birdcage Walk past the site of a royal cockpit in Old Queen Street.

 Reconstructions

-A replica theatre based on Inigo Jones' 1629 plan of the Cockpit-in-Court is planned as part of the Shakespeare North complex in Prescot, Merseyside.
-The historical Prescot Playhouse, the inspiration behind the project, existed between the mid-1590s and 1609.
-No plans of that theatre survive, however.
+A replica theatre based on Inigo Jones' 1629 plan of the Cockpit-in-Court is part of the Shakespeare North complex in Prescot, Merseyside.
+The historical Prescot Playhouse, the inspiration behind the project, existed between the mid-1590s and 1609, but no plans of it survive.